 The Admin bar menu gives you easy access to notifications, Yoast settings, etc. You may decide to leave this on, but no harm turning it off if it makes your admin bar look busy.

-Lastly, the Security feature, when turned on, prevent authors from making major changes, such as removing a post from search.
+Lastly, the Security feature, when turned on, prevents authors from making major changes, such as removing a post from search.

 You should keep this on.